April 28th, 2020 by Jane Turner

 You’ll also get advice on whether your characters are dimensional, relatable and fit the roles you intend (Does your anti-hero need more anti?
 Is your villain needing a dose of antagonism?)

 33 South Textworks does not yet offer full developmental editing, though we can advise on flow and structure as part of our copy editing services.
 If you require a developmental edit, we can refer you to trusted colleagues.

 There is debate and discussion on whether Copy and Line editing are the same service, with compelling arguments for both sides.
 Traditionally, a copy edit focuses more on errors and consistency, while a line edit will focus on prose and grammar.
 Personally, I can’t look at grammar without looking at prose.
 I think copy and line edits are connected on various levels and should be treated as one service, which is how I explain it here.

-Proofreading is the final stage before publication: the final chance to fix typos, punctuation, grammar, and formatting issues.
-A proofread should only be undertaken if the manuscript has already been extensively edited and, ideally, undergone Beta reading.
+Proofreading is the final stage before publication: the final chance to fix typos, punctuation, and formatting issues.
+A proofread should only be undertaken if the manuscript has already been extensively edited and, ideally, already been through a Beta read stage.

-Note: 33 South Textworks will not proofread manuscripts we have copy edited.
-The best way to get an effective proofread is to come to the text cold—and text we have previously copy edited will be familiar, therefore more likely to miss things.
+Note: I will not proofread manuscripts I have copy edited.
+The best way to get an effective proofread is to come to the text cold—and text I have previously copy edited will be familiar, therefore I’ll be more likely to miss things.

-For more information on how we can help you with your manuscript, see our Services page.
+For more information on how I can help with your manuscript, see my Services page.